 In this article we have detailed how you can open the command console in CS: GO through the settings menu.

-If you want to play Counter Strike: Global Offensive competitively, then you’ll want access to the developer console in order to enable a few hidden tools.
+Want to get serious about CS:GO?
+Or just tinker with a few settings?
+Then you'll want to access the developer console in order to enable a few hidden tools.

-To those of you who are new to the game, this will sound pretty ridiculous as you’d expect any game to be ready to go from the moment you install it.
+To those of you who are new to the game, this will sound pretty ridiculous as you'd expect any game you've purchased to be ready from the moment it's installed.

 Well, with CS:GO - this isn't the case.
 While it may seem like an annoyance, it's actually fantastic.
 CS:GO has given us unparalleled freedom when it comes to personalising your experience, but it just takes a little getting used to, is all.
 Enabling the developer console is the first important step to making the game truly your own.

 Essentially, enabling the developer console will allow you to input certain commands.
 Hit enter on a command and you may be able to see how many FPS your PC is churning out, change the colour and size of your crosshair on the fly and even alter the appearance of the minimap and where it’s positioned on screen.
 It’s staggering how many options the developer console opens up to you!

-While we’re not diving into the specifics of console commands in this article, we’ll be talking you through how to see it in-game, as this can frankly be a challenge in itself.
+We won't be diving into the specifics of console commands in this article, we'll be taking you through how to see it in-game, as this can frankly be a challenge in itself.
 We've reinstalled the game numerous times, and we still struggle to remember sometimes!

 How to open the developer console in CS:GO